gdt050579/AppCUI/README.md

 While the rendering of components, layering and colors management is done in the backend, several options are available for display.
 In here, we call them _Frontends_.

-1. Windows Console is available on Windows systems and provides full functionality for interaction like mouse click, drag, keyboard, resizing, etc.
+1. `Windows Console` is available on Windows systems and provides full functionality for interaction like mouse click, drag, keyboard, resizing, etc.
-2. SDL2 is available as a frontend for all systems including Windows, OSX and Unix.
+2. `SDL2` is available as a frontend for all systems including Windows, OSX and Unix.
 It also provides full functionality.
+Apps based on SDL2 will run in a separate window.
-3. NCurses with limited functionality is available for Unix and OSX systems.
+3. `NCurses` with limited functionality is available for Unix and OSX systems.
+Apps based on ncurses will run in any terminal, including `iterm`, `terminal`, `xterm` and so on, but will not have the whole set of mouse movements or access to the full keyboard button range (due to limitations in terminals themselves).

 While frontends may be different, AppCUI strives to provide cross-platform support so that the same app looks, feels and behaves the same on every system.